 Boris Schlossberg, BK Asset Management, discusses the impact of Scotland's vote on the British pound and euro.
 Also Dan Dicker, The Street.com, shares his thoughts on oil prices.» Read More

-U.S. stock index futures slumped on Wednesday, as shares in Europe and Asia fell on concerns about China's economy and the turmoil in Ukraine.
+U.S. stock index futures pushed lower on Monday, as shares in Europe fell on concerns about escalating violence in Ukraine.